How to find out if a property has flooded before27-07-2023 | Damaged Property

 Is my house at risk of flooding?

 Once you know how to find out if a property has been flooded before, it may also be worth checking if it’s in a flood risk area.
 Believe it or not, it’s not just properties on the coast or near river banks that are prone to flooding.
-In fact, 2.4 million properties are at risk of flooding from the sea or rivers and a further 2.8 million are susceptible to surface water flooding, otherwise known as flash flooding.
+According to the Environmental Agency, around 5.2 million homes and businesses in England are at risk of flooding.
 So, how can you find out if a property is in a flood risk area?

 To check if your house is at risk, use this service to check for flooding in your area.
 The service provides flood warnings and alerts, as well as detailed information about the current river and sea levels.
 It also provides flood forecasts for the next 5 days and you can also access a live flood-warning map for extra clarity and peace of mind.
 If you’re looking for information on flash flooding, it’s best to get in touch with your local council.